SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/07-Application of YOLOv5 for object detection.md

 unzip the **open-images-2019-object-detection.zip** to get the **test** folder with 100000 images.

-## Inference using NEMO for object detection with Kaggle data
+## Inference using YOLOv5 for object detection with Kaggle data

 The weight is used from pretrained model **best.pt**,